Cygnus X-1: Accretion disk

 Pulsations with a stable period, similar to those resulting from the spin of a neutron star, have never been seen from Cygnus X-1.
 The pulsations from neutron stars are caused by the neutron star's rotating magnetic field, but the no-hair theorem guarantees that the magnetic field of a black hole is exactly aligned with its rotation axis and thus is static.
 For example, the X-ray binary V 0332+53 was thought to be a possible black hole until pulsations were found.
 Cygnus X-1 has also never displayed X-ray bursts similar to those seen from neutron stars.
 Cygnus X-1 unpredictably changes between two X-ray states, although the X-rays may vary continuously between those states as well.
 In the most common state, the X-rays are "hard", which means that more of the X-rays have high energy.
 In the less common state, the X-rays are "soft", with more of the X-rays having lower energy.
 The soft state also shows greater variability.
 The hard state is believed to originate in a corona surrounding the inner part of the more opaque accretion disk.
 The soft state occurs when the disk draws closer to the compact object (possibly as close as 150 km), accompanied by cooling or ejection of the corona.
 When a new corona is generated, Cygnus X-1 transitions back to the hard state.

 The spectral transition of Cygnus X-1 can be explained using a two-component advective flow solution, as proposed by Chakrabarti and Titarchuk.
 A hard state is generated by the inverse Comptonisation of seed photons from the Keplarian disk and likewise synchrotron photons produced by the hot electrons in the centrifugal-pressure–supported boundary layer (CENBOL).

-The X-ray flux from Cygnus X-1 varies periodically every 5.6 days, especially during superior conjunction when the orbiting objects are most closely aligned with Earth and the compact source is the more distant.
-This indicates that the emissions are being partially blocked by circumstellar matter, which may be the stellar wind from the star HDE 226868.
+The X-ray emission from Cygnus X-1 shows orbital modulation on the 5.6-day binary period, especially in the hard state.
+The intensity is often reduced near superior conjunction of the black hole, when HDE 226868 lies in front of the compact X-ray source along our line of sight; this is likely due to X-rays being absorbed by material in HDE 226868's stellar wind.
 There is a roughly 300-day periodicity in the emission, which could be caused by the precession of the accretion disk.